jrots/docker-tools/README.md

 ```
 ### Configuration
 1. Make a copy of `config.example.sh` and rename it to `config.sh`.
-2. Make sure `config.sh` is executable by running
-`chmod +x config.sh`
-3. Change the configuration to your needs.
+2. Change the configuration to your needs.

 ### Pro-tip
 These script were mainly meant to be used with aliases so you can setup your docker-container as easy as 123.